Vecihi Hürkuş: Turkish War of Independence

 During the Turkish War of Independence, Hürkuş flew and maintained several aircraft.
 In June 1920, he and a few aviator friends stole a plane from occupied Istanbul to join the Kuva-yi Milliye in Anatolia.
 This was unsuccessful after the plane crashed due to being overweight.
 He joined the aircraft station in Konya as a pilot, and he made reconnaissance and assault flights from there in support of the Turkish Army.

 On 20 August 1920, he made a reconnaissance flight together with another aircraft near Simav.
 They were returning to the base after flying low over a valley, when Hürkuş spotted a military camp near Kelemyenice, and decided to drop a bomb as the tents of the camp were coloured gray.
 The camp was of Kuva-yi Seyyare, a part of the Turkish forces, who sent a telegraph less than an hour after Hürkuş landed at Uşak, reporting that they had been bombed but did not have any casualties, and requested Turkish aircraft to respond.
 Shocked by his mistake, Hürkuş offered to do what the Kuva-yi Seyyare had asked.
 They took off again the same day, and arrived at Demirci after 40 minutes, where they spotted two camps: one south and one north-east of the city.
 He dropped two bombs before returning to Uşak.
 The next morning, the Kuva-yi Seyyare attacked the weakened Greek forces around Demirci.

 In late March 1921, Hürkuş was involved in bombing Greek forces around Bursa and Bilecik multiple times with a Pfalz D.III after taking off from Eskişehir.
 The bombing runs ended on 25 March, when Hürkuş had an engine failure and was forced to return and land.
 Prior to the Battle of the Sakarya, the Turkish Air Force only had a single operational hunting aircraft, as two had been shot down and one was in need of repairs.
 On 19 August 1921, Hürkuş flew a captured de Havilland DH.9 of the Greek Air Force, which had made an emergency landing at Kuşadası a month prior.
 He concluded that the plane was still operational, and named it İsmet.
 During the Battle of the Sakarya, he made a total of 24 reconnaissance flights with the plane.
-In 1923, Hürkuş was tasked with flying an abandoned passenger plane from Edirne to Izmir.
+In 1923, Hürkuş was tasked with flying an abandoned passenger plane from Edirne to İzmir.